Operating Procedures

 A catalog year begins the first day of summer session and ends the last day of the spring semester.

 All students are assigned the Undergraduate Catalog year associated with their term of admission to Illinois State University.
 If attendance is not continuous, the student does not attend at least one term of each academic year, a student must meet the requirements specified in the Undergraduate Catalog in effect when he or she re-enters the University.
-Advisors may request that a student be placed into an earlier catalog, up to two years prior to the assigned catalog, if it is in the student’s best interest.
+Advisors may request that a student be placed into an earlier catalog, if it is in the student’s best interest.
 University programs are constantly evaluated and improved, a student may graduate under new requirements published while he or she is in attendance at the University.
-If a student changes catalog year, the student must meet all the requirements, including General Education and graduation requirements, in that catalog.
+If a student changes catalog year, the student must meet all the requirements, including General Education and graduation requirements, in that catalog except in cases of undergraduate certificate programs.

 Approved new courses may be offered once they have been built in the student information system; courses must appear in the registration system to be offered.
-Course revisions, including changes to prerequisites, will be effective starting with the catalog year they are approved for; the catalog year will be noted on the final approved proposal.
+Course revisions, including changes to prerequisites, may be effective for the start of the next catalog year or an upcoming term as long as the deadline for submitting course schedules for that term has not passed.

 Changes to the General Education Program